-1.3.2 Monitoring Requirements
+1.4.2 Monitoring Requirements

 The restoration of the 32 vernal pools on the mitigation site extended from November 2011 through March 2012.
-The long-term monitoring period began in February 2012 (concurrent with final seeding in order to capture some of the 2011/2012 wet season for the purpose of branchiopod sampling), and is in progress.
-The first year post-restoration monitoring season extended from February 1, 2012 through September 30, 2012.
+The long-term monitoring period began in February 2012 (concurrent with final seeding in order to capture a portion of the 2011/2012 wet season for the purpose of branchiopod sampling).
+The Year 4 post-restoration monitoring period extends from September 1, 2014 through August 31, 2015; pursuant to USACE Permit No. SPL-2009-00028-LLC (Appendix B).

-As identified in the Vernal Pool Restoration Plan (Helix 2011, as amended by TAIC 2011), qualitative monitoring and maintenance visits are required monthly during Year 1, every other month during Year 2, and every three months for the remainder of the monitoring period.
-Fairy shrimp surveys are required to occur during the wet season for the duration of the monitoring period to determine the presence or absence of San Diego fairy shrimp in the restored pools, as well as population estimates.
-Additionally, hydrological monitoring is required every other week during the rainy season to measure depth, extent, and duration of inundation of all mitigation and control pools.
+As identified in the Vernal Pool Restoration Plan (Helix, 2011; as amended by TAIC, 2011; Appendix A), qualitative monitoring and maintenance visits are required monthly during Year 1, every other month during Year 2, and every three months for the remainder of the monitoring period.
+Fairy shrimp surveys are required to occur during the wet season for the duration of the monitoring period to determine the presence or absence, as well as population estimates, of San Diego fairy shrimp populations.
+Additionally, hydrological monitoring is required every other week following rain events to measure depth, extent, and duration of inundation of all restoration site and control pools.
 Annual monitoring of the upland enhancement, including species cover, richness, and weed cover, is required by qualitative assessment in Years 1 and 2, and by qualitative and quantitative assessment for the remainder of the monitoring period.
-Table 2 details the restoration activities and qualitative and quantitative site visits to date.
+Table 2 details the restoration and maintenance activities and qualitative and quantitative site visits conducted during the Year 4 monitoring period.